lzap/fan3xxnsa/README.md

 Please note the daemon only reads the case temperature (temp1), it ignores CPU or HDD temperatures.
-Because it does not make any sense to measure it (and also SMART spins up disc).
+Because it does not make any sense to measure it (and also SMART spins up disc if used via command line tool - reading SMART values via kernel is quite a work).
 Fan speed depends only on temp1, nothing else.

 I use WD GreenPower in my NAS and the disc is 42 degrees Celsius when idle or light work, so the threasold is 43 degrees.
 Also I have noticed this cheap and small fan creates noise when rotating bellow 140 value, so the lowest is 160.
-Make sure screws in the back side are loose, do not tighen them much as it can put a pressure on the fan and create even more noise.
+Make sure screws in the back side are loose, do not tighten them much as it can put a pressure on the fan and create even more noise.

 This is how it sets pwm according to temperature:

-	Temp: 41 Pwm: 0
+	Temp:<41 Pwm: 0
 	Temp: 42 Pwm: 0
 	Temp: 43 Pwm: 160
 	Temp: 44 Pwm: 165